pineoc/cocos-docs/programmers-guide/scripting.md

        return cc.Node:create()
    end)

---This function like the construtor of c++ class function SubNode:ctor()
+--This function like the constructor of c++ class function SubNode:ctor()
 	-- do initialized
 end